- Meet Tom: how I hired my first programmer 200 km away…

 Again, Nozbe users didn’t care where my office was.
 They didn’t know I was working from a two-bedroom apartment.

-They only knew one Nozbe’s address: Nozbe.com
+They only knew Nozbe’s one address: Nozbe.com

 More people joined… because we didn’t have an office!

-This is when I discovered another advantage of “No Office” way of doing things - you can not only hire the best talent but you can also provide them with great work opportunities and a better salary… without making them move from the place they call home.
+This is when I discovered another advantage of “No Office” way of doing things - you can not only hire the best talent, but you can also provide them with great work opportunities and a better salary without making them move from the place they call home.

-This was why Hubert started working with us… and why he’s still enjoying working with us after so many years.
+This was why Hubert started working with us – and why he’s still enjoying working with us after so many years.

 We both laughed and that was it.

-Sometimes the only thing that’s constant… is the job!
+Sometimes the only thing that’s constant is the job!

-Yet the only thing that’s constant in his life is his job at Nozbe.
-This job that goes with him and that he can perform (and he does it really well!) on his laptop from anywhere in the world.
-This one constant job that enables him his crazy almost catch-me-if-you-can kind of lifestyle.
-Recently on one of our one-on-one conversations he admitted to me: “Michael, everything changes in my life… except for my work at Nozbe”.
+One of the few constants in Luke’s life is his job at Nozbe.
+This job goes with him wherever he goes, since he can do it (and he does it really well!) on his laptop from anywhere in the world.
+This one constant job allows him his almost catch-me-if-you-can kind of lifestyle.
+Recently in one of our one-on-one conversations, he admitted to me: “Michael, everything changes in my life… except for my work at Nozbe.”